-In most Los Angeles bankruptcy filings‚ debtors are going to wish to assert a homestead exemption.
+In most Woodland Hills bankruptcy filings‚ debtors are going to wish to assert a homestead exemption.
 This is the exemption that will allow you to keep the home in which you live‚ even though other property may be liquidated to satisfy your unsecured debts to various creditors.

 Homestead exemptions protect the equity you have in your home‚ and can work in either a Chapter 7 or a Chapter 13 filing.
 The specifics vary from state-to-state.
 In California‚ you have the option of choosing between a System 1 determination and a System 2 determination for homestead exemptions.